daveevinoya/VINOYA-SW3/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.
+This project contains 5 different designs of footer and header.

 Guiding Question:
-- What is the project - The project is to make 5 footers and headers.
+- What is the project
-- Whats the purpose - To enhance our coding skills and creativity.
+- Whats the purpose
-- What are key components - The key components are 5 animated and static designs.
+- What are key components
-- What technology used and how it is used - HTML and CSS.
+- What technology used and how it is used

 ### Key Components
 <!-- TODO: List of Key Components -->